dvalley56/activity-tracker-server/README.md

 DB_PORT=
 ```

-# Activity Tracker - Server
-This is a Node.js server that uses Socket.IO to handle real-time communication with clients.
-The app has a socket hub to which the Iot device and the client (user interface) connects to exchange data.

 ### From where data is collected ?
 We have built our own activity monitering device using nodemcu, axdl345, dht11 that is connected to the using a web socket.
 Every second it sends a reading to the web socket channel.
 From there it is passed to a CNN [model](https://colab.research.google.com/drive/13yukbs1QBgEYILthYoCK7bL7W8znS_BX?usp=sharing) that analyses the reading and gives the output as idle, walking or running (classification model).